Advocate and Service Provider for the Rights of Individuals with Disabilities: CORD (Cape Organization for Rights of the Disabled)

 Each link to interior pages that explain the various facets of CORD, without overwhelming the reader.
-Contact Us and Donate buttons round out the navigation bar along with shortcut links to the Mobile Food Pantry and CORD News.
+Contact Us and Donate buttons round out the navigation bar along with shortcut links to the Mobile Food Pantry and Cape Organization for Rights of the Disabled News.

 The Who We Are section supports the branding message with the organization’s history since 1984.

 The page includes headshots and biographies of their leadership, a mission statement, and a narrative of how CORD defines a disability.

 Included is a collapsible accordion FAQ section, and a thank you to their corporate sponsors (with company logos).